thycotic/privman-docs/tasks/client/bi.md

 [priority]: # (5)
 # Basic Inventory

-Basic Inventory (Initial, Windows) and (Initial, Mac OS) is scheduled to run at a clients initial start-up after the agent is installed.
+Basic Inventory (Initial, Windows) and (Initial, Mac OS) are scheduled to run at a clients initial start-up after the agent is installed.
 The cause of the policy's trigger is the task creation.

 The common Basic Inventory is scheduled to run daily at 8 am.